 A solid behavior management plan may also support children’s ability to communicate with others and listen well.
 Learning these essential social-emotional skills at an early age sets them up for success later in life.

-Creates a conducive learning classroom environment
+Creates a positive learning environment

 Classroom management strategies facilitate smooth learning by defining expectations and guidelines children should follow.